Make Route Layer (Network Analyst)

 • AllowedU-turns are permitted at junctions with any number of connected edges.
 This is the default value.

 • Not allowedU-turns are prohibited at all junctions, regardless of junction valency.
-However, U-turns are still permitted at network locations even when this setting is chosen, but you can set the individual network location's CurbApproach property to prohibit U-turns there as well.
+However, U-turns are still permitted at network locations even when this option is specified, but you can set the individual network location's CurbApproach property to prohibit U-turns there as well.

 • Allowed at dead ends onlyU-turns are prohibited at all junctions, except those that have only one adjacent edge (a dead end).